 Obtain Written Consent Before Treatment

-Written informed consent that explains the treatment, potential risks, and expected outcomes protects both you and your client.
-This is especially important for deep tissue work, sports massage, remedial techniques, or any treatment that carries a risk of discomfort or aggravation.
+Written informed consent explaining the treatment, potential risks, and expected outcomes protects both you and your client.
+This is especially important for deep tissue work, sports massage, and any technique that carries a risk of discomfort or aggravation.

 4